davidviar/CTpy/README.md

 # CTpy
-Module created to easly work with  medical phantom to research CT pourpose
+Module created to easly work with  medical phantoms to research on sprectral CT